kbaseIncubator/kbase-integration-tests/README.md

 - `PYTHONPATH` should be set to repo root directory
 - `KBASE_TOKEN` is a KBase Login, Dev, or other auth token for the account for which test data has been generated

 Note that currently the test data is owned by the user `kbaseuitest` and is not public.
-This account has not special authorizations, so the token must be a Login token for this account.
+This account has no special authorizations, so the token must be a Login token for this account.
 Please ask the UI team for a token for this account.

 This will run the tests against `https://ci.kbase.us`.
 If you are not running a local copy of kbase-ui with `ci.kbase.us` proxied to it, the tests will run against our `ci` runtime.